 Women’s work is never done

-Older woman at her workplace past her retirement age and welcoming the changing trends in society, that support them.
+An older woman at her workplace past her retirement age while welcoming the changing trends in society that will support them.

 Our generation of women discovered a world our mothers never knew.
 We went to work in droves and we succeeded.
 We worked because we needed the income, but if you’re anything like me, I knew at a young age, that I needed more than marriage and children to feel fulfilled and to be happy.